-The sub-fund seeks to achieve until 28 September 2029, an annual performance after fees of at least 3%, which is comparable to that of its investment universe at the end of the "Ramp Up Period" as defined below.
-The performance objective is based on market assumptions used by the management company.
+The sub-fund seeks to achieve until 28 September 2029 (the "Maturity Date"), an annual performance after fees of at least 3%, which is comparable to that of its investment universe at the end of the "Ramp Up Period" as defined below.
+The performance objective is based on market assumptions used by the Management Company.
 It does not constitute a promise of return.
-These market assumptions include a risk reinvestment, markets, default or downgrade of the rating of one or more issuers in the portfolio.
-If these risks materialize to a greater extent than expected in the management company's assumptions, the management objective may not be achieved.
+These market assumptions include a reinvestment risk, markets, default or downgrade of the rating of one or more issuers in the portfolio.
+If these risks materialize to a greater extent than expected in the Management Company's assumptions, the management objective may not be achieved.

 The sub-fund invests at least 2/3 of its assets in quasi-sovereign and corporate, investment grade and non-investment grade bonds denominated in EUR issued, or whose issuer conducts a significant portion of its activity, in developed countries.
-Such investment shall be made in fixed rate bonds with a similar maturity as the sub-fund.
+Such investment shall be made in fixed rate bonds with a maturity date not exceeding that of the sub-fund by 6 months.
 The sub-fund may invest a minimum of 70% of its net assets in investment grade bonds, and up to 30% of its net assets in non-investment grade bonds (observed at the end of Ramp Up Period).
 The remaining portion, namely a maximum of 1/3 of its asset, may be invested in money markets instruments, deposits and up to 10% of its assets in UCITS or UCIs.
 The Investment Manager makes decision regarding the selection of issuers within countries and sectors based on a composite benchmark, according to the following target allocation: 75% of Bloomberg Euro Aggregate Corporate (EUR Unhedged) and 25% of ICE BofA BB-B European Currency Non-Financial High Yield Constrained Index (the "Composite Index").
-The sub-fund is actively managed and as such may invest in investors should be aware that the sub-fund's risk and return profile, at the end of the "Ramp Up Period", may be comparable to the risk and return profile of the Composite Index.
+The sub-fund is actively managed and as such may invest in securities that are not included in the Composite Index.
+Nevertheless, due to similar geographical and thematic constraints, investors should be aware that the sub-fund's risk and return profile, at the end of the "Ramp Up Period", may be comparable to the risk and return profile of the Composite Index.

 The sub-fund adopts a "Buy and hold" strategy in order to obtain a portfolio of bonds that are mainly hold until their maturity.
-Active monitoring and regular review is performed by the Investment Manager, in order to take appropriate actions (including but not limited to selling and purchasing the above mentioned securities.)
+Active monitoring and regular review is performed by the Investment Manager, in order to take appropriate actions (including but not limited to selling and purchasing the above mentioned securities).